 Your dog’s got a mild stomachache

 Your dog may stop eating because he feels queasy or ate something bad.
-If you’re wondering “why is my dog not eating,” one way to tell it’s not something more serious: Your pup bounces back to his normal self pretty quickly, says Megan E. McClosky, DVM, lecturer in internal medicine at the University of Pennsylvania School of Veterinary Medicine.
+If you’re wondering “why is my dog not eating,” one way to tell it’s not something more serious is if your pup bounces back to his normal self pretty quickly, says Megan E. McClosky, DVM, lecturer in internal medicine at the University of Pennsylvania School of Veterinary Medicine.
 Even if you suspect a mere bellyache as the reason for your dog not eating, call the vet anyway.
 “Dogs have pretty good appetites, so if they are picky eaters, especially when that’s accompanied by chronic signs, like occasional vomiting or occasional diarrhea and soft stools, there’s usually an underlying GI problem that requires more attention,” McClosky explains, adding, “That is more common than people realize.”
 Your vet can rule out the source of the upset, from food allergies (here are the best dog foods for allergies) to inflammatory bowel disease.
 Get to the bottom of another concerning canine habit: Why do dogs eat dirt?

 Your dog has a more serious illness